nandosobral03/git-copycat/README.md

 ### Setup

+1. **Create a target repository** on GitHub where the mirrored commits will live.
+It must have at least one commit (can be just a README).
-1. Fork or clone this repository
+2. Fork or clone this repository
-2. Add the following secrets to your repository (Settings > Secrets and variables > Actions):
+3. Add the following secrets to your repository (Settings > Secrets and variables > Actions):

 | Secret | Description |
 |--------|-------------|